openaustralia/theyvoteforyou/README.md

 Copy `config/secrets.yml.example` to `config/secrets.yml` and run `bundle exec rake secret` to generate a secret_key_base for your environments.

+Copy `config/settings.yml.example` to `config/settings.yml` and fill in the appropriate details.

 Ensure `$hidden_hash_var` in your `config.php` is set to an empty string so that logged in page tests work.

     # Install bundle